 - Lesch-Nyhan syndrome (rare genetic disease)—Should not be used in patients with these conditions.

 - Kidney disease, severe—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-Your doctor will give you a few doses of mycophenolate until your condition improves, and then switch you to an oral medicine that works the same way.
+Your doctor will give you a few doses of this medicine until your condition improves, and then switch you to an oral medicine that works the same way.
 If you have any questions about this, talk to your doctor.

-It is very important that your doctor check your progress while you are receiving mycophenolate.
+It is very important that your doctor check your progress while you are receiving this medicine.
 Your doctor will do blood tests to make sure that mycophenolate injection is working properly and to check for unwanted effects.

-Using mycophenolate while you are pregnant can harm your unborn baby or cause a miscarriage during the first 3 months.
-If you are a woman who can bear children, your doctor may give you a pregnancy test before you start using mycophenolate to make sure you are not pregnant.
-Your birth control pills may not work as well while you are using mycophenolate.
-You must use two forms of birth control together for 1 month before starting mycophenolate, for the entire time that you are being treated, and for 6 weeks after you receive your last dose of mycophenolate.
-Use birth control pills together with another form of birth control, such as a condom, diaphragm, or contraceptive foam or jelly.
+Using this medicine while you are pregnant can harm your unborn baby or cause a miscarriage during the first 3 months.
+If you are a woman who can bear children, your doctor may give you a pregnancy test before you start using this medicine to make sure you are not pregnant.
+Your birth control pills may not work as well while you are using this medicine.
+You must use two forms of birth control together for 1 month before starting this medicine, for the entire time that you are being treated, and for 6 weeks after you receive your last dose of this medicine.
+Use birth control pills together with another form of birth control, including a condom, diaphragm, or contraceptive foam or jelly.
+Male patients with female partners should use an effective form of birth control during treatment and for at least 90 days after the last dose.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 Mycophenolate injection can temporarily lower the number of white blood cells in your blood, which increases the chance of getting an infection.
 If you can, avoid people with infections.
 Check with your doctor immediately if you think you are getting an infection or if you have a fever or chills, cough or hoarseness, lower back or side pain, or painful or difficult urination.